The-Old-Castle-Defense/docs/nft-collections/knights-of-the-kingdom.md

----
-description: >-
-  Knights of the Kingdom is unique NFT collection of The Old Castle Defense P2E(PlayToEarn) PvP Strategy game with total supply of 100 NFTs
+<p>Knights of the Kingdom is unique NFT collection of The Old Castle Defense
----
+P2E(PlayToEarn) PvP Strategy game with total supply of 100 NFTs</p>

 # 🏰 Knights Of The Kingdom